BYODKM/Objective.css/README.md

 ## 0. What does "Object Oriented" mean?

-"Object Oriented" is one of most important concept in IT industry.
+"Object Oriented" is one of the most important concept in IT industry.
 Almost every major programming language (including JavaScript) supports object-oriented methodology.
-They have "Type" and "Class" to separate from "Instance" which is the _object_ produced from a class.
+They have "Type" and "Class" to separate from "Instance" which is the _object_ produced from the class.

-By separating instances from classes, you can keep your programs safe and functional in long term.
-You can fix a class, modify a instance, extends both in any way you want.
+By separating instances from classes, you can keep your program is safe, functional and maintainable in long term.
+You can fix a class, modify a instance, extend both in any way you want.

 Those iconic features that they have are not seen in CSS since its beginning.
 Even after [Nicole Sullivan](https://twitter.com/stubbornella) introduced the [OOCSS](http://www.slideshare.net/stubbornella/object-oriented-css) in 2008.